omarreis/vsop2013/planetfun/README.md

 # PlanetFun      ![banner](bannerPlanetFun.png)

-### tl;dr - *PlanetFun* is a 4d solar system working model with augmenmted reality.
-Celestial object "balls" are rigged to astronomical almanac, resulting in realistic positions and movements.
+### tl;dr - *PlanetFun* is a 4d solar system simulation with augmented reality.
+Celestial object spheres are rigged to astronomical almanac, resulting in realistic positions and movements.

-*Download app for iOS and Android from your app store*
+*Download app for iOS or Android from your app store. search for "PlanetFun"*

-The app is developed in Pascal ( Delphi )
+The app is developed in Pascal ( Delphi ).
 It uses standard Firemonkey 3d infrastructure.
-Tested on Windows, Android and iOS (currently Delphi 10.4)
+Tested on Windows, Android and iOS (currently Delphi 10.4.1)

 Full app source code is available at:

 * https://github.com/omarreis/vsop2013/tree/master/planetfun

-# recent actions
+# recent releases

-nov-20 - PlanetFun version 1.4 released
+* nov-20 - PlanetFun version 1.4 released
 * Added toolbar for camera manipulation
 * Moon correct position ( using Astronomical Almanac )
 * release for iOS and Android

-Oct-20 - PlanetFun version 1.3 released
+* oct-20 - PlanetFun version 1.3 released
 * Integrated phone sensors to the 3D simulation ( GPS, accelerometer and mag compass )
 * A fairly large *lighthouse* is positioned at your GPS position
 * On the lighthouse there is a phone.
 The virtual phone attitude (Azimuth,Elevation and Roll) is controlled by phone sensors
 * Target (=attach) the *camera* to the *phone* to enter augmented reality mode.
 * Permissions for "sensor use while using the app" required

-Search for "PlanetFun" on your app store.

 ![planetfun 1.3](earthLighthousePhone.png)